 Mental Capacity and Deprivation of Liberty

-Together tri.x and Reconstruct provide a range of resources and training in this complex area of practice.
+tri.x provides a range of resources in this complex area of practice.

 Mental Capacity Act 2005 Resource and Practice Toolkit

 Our comprehensive Mental Capacity Act 2005 Resource and Practice Toolkit is a completely FREE online resource that supports health and social care practitioners to understand the statutory principles Act and practice confidently when supporting people to make decisions, assessing mental capacity and determining Best Interests.
 Providing guidance to over 3,000 professionals every month, it is part of the Mental Capacity Act Directory and has been recommended by the National Mental Capacity Act Forum.

 Included in this LIVE* resource are a range of bespoke tools developed with practitioners to support the most complex decision making.